dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ### Examine the Policy Resource

 Let's first look at existing policies and tiers that are created when Calico is deployed.
-All policies that are created so far will end up in a `default` Tier called `default`.
+All policies that are created so far will end up in a `default` tier called `default`.
 You can view existing policies by running:

 ```